-- 11.1 The Leader of the Council and the Cabinet Member for Finance were consulted in the designing of the options for consideration. - 11.2 Before any such changes can be adopted, the Council is required to - a) consult any major precepting authority which has power to issue a precept to it, - b) publish a draft scheme in such manner as it thinks fit, and - c) consult such other persons as it considers are likely to have an interest in the operation of the scheme. - 11.3 In 11.1 above: - 11.4 Major precepting authorities would be Suffolk County Council and the Police & Crime Commissioner for Suffolk, both of whom can be approached direct. - 11.5 Publishing the scheme would be satisfied by publishing the revised CTR Scheme on the Council's Web Site, provided that attention is drawn to it on the "Home" page and elsewhere, such as: - a) in Social Media posts, - b) in the signature panel of Council e-mails, - c) in a standard paragraph in every Council Tax, CTR and Housing Benefit letter sent, and - d) in a local press release. - 11.6 Consultation would include:
+- 11.1 The Leader of the Council and the Cabinet Member for Finance were consulted in the designing of the options for consideration. - 11.2 Before any changes could be adopted, the Council was required to: - a) consult any major precepting authority which has power to issue a precept to it, - b) publish a draft scheme in such manner as it thinks fit, and - c) consult such other persons as it considers are likely to have an interest in the operation of the scheme. - 11.3 A period of public consultation was undertaken for 6 weeks based on the scheme as detailed within Option 3.
+Suffolk County Council and the Police and Crime Commissioner were approached directly and invited to respond. - 11.4 The revised CTR Scheme was published on the Council's Web Site, with attention drawn to it on the "Home" page and elsewhere, including: - a) in Social Media posts, - b) in a standard paragraph in every Council Tax, CTR and Housing Benefit letter sent, and - c) in a local press release. - 11.5 The consultation communication methods ensured that the revised scheme was made available to: